wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-10!

+-   !begin-bullet!
--   Fixes confidence intervals in `tidy.crr()`, which were previously exponentiated when `exponentiate = FALSE` (`#1023` by `@leejasme`)
+    Fixes confidence intervals in `tidy.crr()`, which were previously exponentiated when `exponentiate = FALSE` (`#1023` by `@leejasme`) !end-bullet!
+-   !begin-bullet!
--   Deprecates `Rchoice` tidiers, as the newest 0.3-3 release requires R 4.0+ and does not re-export needed generics.
+    Deprecates `Rchoice` tidiers, as the newest 0.3-3 release requires R 4.0+ and does not re-export needed generics.
+    !end-bullet!
+-   !begin-bullet!
--   Updates to `ergm` tidiers in anticipation of changes in later releases. (`#1034` by `@krivit`)
+    Updates to `ergm` tidiers in anticipation of changes in later releases. (`#1034` by `@krivit`)
+    !end-bullet!

 !end-bullets-10!